 They are low-light adaptive plants capable of creating their food through photosynthesis.
 So, maintenance is going to be low with this one.
 However, you need to keep it away from direct sunlight.

-Bettas love this plant as they help in keeping betta’s habitat free from contamination by absorbing toxic nitrates inside the fish tank.
+All types of Betta fish love this plant as they help in keeping betta’s habitat free from contamination by absorbing toxic nitrates inside the fish tank.
 You will find your bettas playing with whimsically, tossing them here and there inside the tank.

 One other thing about why to love this plant is because they tend to live easily over 100 years.
 Will make great heirlooms, won’t they?